svhawkins/nsynth-yamnet/README.md

 ```

-Seeing the dependencies can be down by running the following code in the MATLAB command window:
+Seeing the dependencies can be done by running the following code in the MATLAB command line window:
 ```
 >> [~,pList] = matlab.codetools.requiredFilesAndProducts('yamnet_nsynth.mlx');
 >> squeeze(struct2table(pList))